 Restoration From Headwaters to the Sea

-Restoration groups across the state are helping salmon and steelhead populations tremendously by implementing restoration solutions that improve stream health.
+Restoration groups across the state are helping salmon and steelhead populations tremendously by implementing restoration solutions that improve stream health and make them more resilient to drought and the effects of climate change.
 Follow the graphic below to learn about key restoration solutions that, if implemented in targeted stretches of the river and stages of a salmon’s lifecycle, help more salmon survive and reproduce successfully.
 If solutions like these are implemented in enough salmon rivers across the state, salmon can be brought back from the brink.

 1. Ensure the return of adult salmon